 Your first step should be the Ferris State University Scholarship webpage.
 From our webpage you may search for scholarships offered only to Ferris State students.
-You may search by your grade level or for scholarships specific to your college.
+The MyScholarships database makes it very easy to search for Ferris scholarships.

 Another excellent source of scholarship opportunities are national scholarship databases.
 We have listed several scholarship database sources that have proven reliable and secure.
 There are no fees associated with the scholarship search engines listed on this page.
 Here are a couple of tips to help make the most of your scholarship database search experience: